metamorphose/metamorphose2/README.rst

 These are the command line options::

-  -h,  --help       Show the help screen and exit
+  -h,  --help       Show help screen and exit.
-  -t,  --timer      Show time taken to complete operations -d,  --debug      Show debugging information
+  -t,  --timer      Show time taken to complete operations.
+  -d,  --debug      Show debugging information.
-  -p=, --path=      Specify a directory to load
+  -p=, --path       Specify a directory to load.
-  -c=, --config=    Specify a Metamorphose2 config file to load -a=, --auto=      Specify automatic mode level (when also using -c option):
+  -c=, --config     Specify a configuration file to load.
+  -a=, --auto       Specify automatic mode level to use with configuration file:
-                      0 = do not preview items (will overide preferences) 1 = auto preview items (will overide preferences) 2 = auto rename items
+                      0 = do not preview items
+                      1 = auto preview items
+                      2 = auto rename items
-                      3 = auto rename items and exit on success -l=, --language=  Overide prefered interface language:
+                      3 = auto rename items and exit on success -l=, --language   Override preferred language:
                       en_US
                       fr
+                      es
+  -w=, --wxversion  Specify wxPython Version - use at your own risk!

 If no other options are given, you may specify a path to open::